Joecstarr/thesis/sections/introduction/applications.md

 strands of dsDNA connect to each other to form the "double-helix" where the monomer guanine (G) binding to cytosine (C), and adenine (A) binding to thymine (T) [@watsonMolecularStructureNucleic1953] as seen in
-@fig-intro-DNA_chemical_structure.
+@fig-intro-dna_chemical_structure.
 When replicating, the cell will duplicate the dsDNA by splitting the dsDNA with an enzyme DNA-helicase into two single strands, then will build two new strands from each strand of the original dsDNA.
 The dsDNA of a cell needs to be physically stored in the cell.
 The volume in a